Cherokee District Contact Information

 District Committee Meeting

-Cherokee District Committee meetings are held via Zoom on the second Monday of the month at 6pm.
+Cherokee District Committee meetings are held at DEAOC Room, Sikeston and via Zoom on the first Monday of the month at 6 pm.

 Cherokee District Monthly Newsletters